rentry/rentry.github.io/_posts/2020-03-05-no-google-tracking.md

 There’s no reason, outside of my own curiosity, to track you.
 But by using Google Analytics, I’m exposing your visit to Google, too.
 I don’t want to do that.
 I don’t want to make that decision for you.
 And I don’t know what they’re up to.

-So whomever you are, from wherever you came, I won’t know _anything_ about you or what you looked at here.
+So whoever you are, from wherever you came, I won’t know _anything_ about you or what you looked at here.
 I hope you found something of value.